PA HIRE | LIGHTING HIRE | STAGE HIRE | OUTDOOR FESTIVALS | ALL INDOOR EVENTS | BESPOKE EVENTS / HIRE PACKAGES

 Recently affiliated with clients such as

-"Had the pleasure of working with Lee on an outdoor gig in Llanelli on the 14th December.
-Prior to the event Lee was very diligent in contacting me for a channel list and some insight into our set up so make things run smoothly on the day as time was short for set up.
+"Had the pleasure of working with Wheelhouse on an outdoor gig in Llanelli on the 14th December.
+Prior to the event Wheelhouse were very diligent in contacting me for a channel list and some insight into our set up so make things run smoothly on the day as time was short for set up.

-Upon arrival I was impressed to see he carries KV2 active loudspeakers which are highly regarded in the industry.
+Upon arrival I was impressed to see they carry KV2 active loudspeakers which are highly regarded in the industry.
 I knew as long as he had a decent set of ears, we'd have a great sound.
 And he does!
 He mixed the band with our desk and our tablet which controls it into his own system and got us sounding dynamite.

 Just loud enough to give us a live feel without blowing people away.
 We had nothing but good reports from the people that came to see us, and sound quality is always at the heart of that!